loda-lang/loda-lang.github.io/list1.markdown

 * [A060645](https://oeis.org/A060645) ([program](/edit/?oeis=60645)): a(0) = 0, a(1) = 4, then a(n) = 18*a(n-1) - a(n-2).
 * [A060646](https://oeis.org/A060646) ([program](/edit/?oeis=60646)): Bonse sequence: a(n) = minimal j such that n-j+1 < prime(j).
 * [A060647](https://oeis.org/A060647) ([program](/edit/?oeis=60647)): Number of alpha-beta evaluations in a tree of depth n and branching factor b=3.
+* [A060655](https://oeis.org/A060655) ([program](/edit/?oeis=60655)): Pack n integer-sided rectangles into the smallest possible square so that no sides of the rectangle are the same.
+Sequence gives the side of the smallest square.
 * [A060656](https://oeis.org/A060656) ([program](/edit/?oeis=60656)): a(n) = 2*a(n-1)*a(n-2)/a(n-3), with a(0)=a(1)=1.
 * [A060659](https://oeis.org/A060659) ([program](/edit/?oeis=60659)): a(n)= smallest number of squares on a checkerboard that has exactly n domino tilings.
 * [A060677](https://oeis.org/A060677) ([program](/edit/?oeis=60677)): Number of linear n-celled polyominoes, those with the property that a line can be drawn that intersects the interior of every cell.